by Texas Homesteader ~

-What about those PVC caps I mentioned?
-Well one of the caps was attached on the bottom of the wye so no feed will touch the ground.
+One cap was attached to the bottom of the wye so no feed will touch the ground.

-Another cap was applied on top where we pour the feed in to fill the feeder.
-That top cap keeps out rain so our feed doesn’t get wet & moldy.
+Another cap was applied on top where we fill the feeder.
+It keeps out rain so our chicken feed doesn’t get wet & moldy.

-The third cap goes on the end of the feeding tube to close it up when the girls are put up for the night.
+The last cap goes on the end of the feeding tube to close it up when the girls are put up for the night.
 I don’t want rats or mice finding this all-you-can-eat buffet to be open all night!

 Easy Backyard Chicken Feeding Routine

-I usually replace the cap after several hours if I think they’re being a little too lazy during the day.
+I usually replace the cap about mid-day.
 I want them hungrier to eat a healthier free-ranging diet rich with grass & bugs to go along with their organic feed.

 I hate when mice use the buffet line – they’re terrible tippers. 😉

-My friend Cheryl was absolutely right – this little feeder really does reduce (or even eliminate) wasted feed.
+My friend was absolutely right – this little feeder really does reduce (or even eliminate) wasted feed.
 I love it.

 That’s an all around financial/environmental win!